wlsf82/el-genio/README.md

 To start the server in production mode, run `npm run server`.
 In this case, the client needs be be started separetedly with `npm run client`.

 After the app is started you should be able to access it locally at `http://localhost:5173/`.

+### Tests

+With the app up-and-running, you can now run tests in both headless and interactive mode.

+Run `npm test` to run the tests in headless mode.

+Or, run `npm cy:open` to open the Cypress App and run the tests in interactive mode.

 ___